Kinslee loves chicken. Ok…I should clarify that. She loves fried chicken from restaurants, but turns her nose up to chicken I cook at home.

 Turn the chicken to cook on the other side and cook until the chicken is no longer pink inside, about another 4-6 minutes (depending on thickness).
 When the internal temperature of the chicken reaches 165 degrees Fahrenheit, the chicken is done.

-Remove the chicken to a plate lined with paper towels so excess grease can drip off.
+Remove the chicken to a wire rack with paper towels underneath to catch any excess drips.
+This will help that chicken keep its crunch rather than getting soggy.
 Allow the chicken to sit for 5 minutes before serving because it will be very hot inside!

 The calories shown are based on the recipe making 6 pieces of chicken, with 1 serving being 1 piece of chicken.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate.